HenrikAkseliValve/Nonogram/README.md

 Format for the descriptions is &lt;number of blocks&gt;&lt;space&gt;&lt;block 0 length&gt;&lt;space&gt;...&lt;space&gt;&lt;block k length&gt;&lt;newline&gt;.
 For example in C format: description of two blocks of sizes 1 and 7 is: "2 1 7\n".
 * **Row descriptions** Height amount of lines defining rows descriptions.
 Uses same description format as columns.
-Note that last line of the row descriptions needs the description formats newline.

 ```
 # I am a heading comment!